raoufmaklouf/nginZ/README.md

 Big thank to detectify community  https://detectify.com<br />
 this tool was created in collaboration with my friend https://twitter.com/medmahmoudi_619
 # what is nginZ
-Scanner for common Nginx misconfigurations and vulnerabilities
+nginZ is scanner for common Nginx misconfigurations and vulnerabilities
 # install
 `go get github.com/raoufmaklouf/nginZ`
 # Usage